Focus

 View more of Dr. Trepka's publications on FIU Discovery

-ONGOING AND COMPLETE RESEARCH SUPPORT (last 5 years)
+ONGOING AND COMPLETED RESEARCH SUPPORT (last 5 years)

-During Phase I (UG3), we will develop plans and test the feasibility of achieving the primary goals to enhance diversity in genomic research by establishing FIU-DCGR to carry out innovative, state-of-the-art genomic research studies; foster genomic research career development and enhancement for trainees and investigators at all career levels; enhance the genomic infrastructure, computational, analytical and ethical, legal, and social implications (ELSI) of genomic research capability; establish sustainable partnerships and disseminate resources and findings.
+During Phase I (UG3), we have been developing plans and testing the feasibility of achieving the primary goals to enhance diversity in genomic research by establishing FIU-CGR to carry out innovative, state-of-the-art genomic research studies; foster genomic research career development and enhancement for trainees and investigators at all career levels; enhance the genomic infrastructure, computational, analytical and ethical, legal, and social implications (ELSI) of genomic research capability; establish sustainable partnerships and disseminate resources and findings.
 2) During Phase II (UH3), we will build the genomic center, which is expected to support an Administrative Core, Workforce Development Core, Community Engagement Core, and three interrelated, innovative research projects.

 Role of Trepka: Co-leader of Genomic Workforce Development Core